lk1007/ECE_4160_Labs/Lab_5.markdown

     #define FORWARD_MOTOR_2 5
     #define BACKWARD_MOTOR_2 2

-I could then create an easy to use function, change_speed() which would change the speed of each motor easily
+I could then create an easy to use function, change_speed(), which would change the speed of each motor easily

     void change_speed(int speed_1, int speed_2)
     {